OliverGraml/capstone-project/README.md

 After cloning this repository, simply run `npm install` in the main directory – this will also install all dependencies of the `client` and the Express `server`.

 ## Run dev mode
-Make sure your MongoDb is running and start the app with 'npm run dev' from the shell.
+Make sure your MongoDb is running and start the app with `npm run dev` from the shell.